mradammorley/weatherforecast/README.md

 Run `npm install` from the root directory, to install the necessary node modules locally.

-`npm start` should then spin up a server at `localhost:8080` to view the app in your browser.

-If making changes open a different console tab and use `npm run dev` which will watch for changes and rebuild.

 ### Usage

-Run `npm run dev` and `npm start` to start `nodemon` and the dev server.
+`npm start` should spin up a server at `localhost:8080` to view the app in your browser.

+### Development

+If making changes, open another console tab and use `npm run dev` which will watch for changes and rebuild.

 ## Built With